feturchette/php-laravel-cms/README.md

 5- Run `$ docker-compose exec php php /var/www/html/artisan db:seed` to run all seeds.

-6- Run `docker-compose exec php npm run dev` to install all the frontend dependencies.
+6- Run `docker-compose exec php npm install` to install all the frontend dependencies.

+7- Run `docker-compose exec php npm run dev` to build frontend for dev.

-7- Access the project at `http://localhost:8080/`
+8- Access the project at `http://localhost:8080/`

+You can use these users with password `cmspassword`

+`admin@cms.com`
+`editor@cms.com`
+`user@cms.com`

 ## Tests